project-ida/two-state-quantum-systems/src/04-spin-boson-model.md

 Throughout the first 3 tutorials, we have gradually come to see that a two state system (hereafter abbreviated to `TSS`) interacting with its environment can be modelled as a spin 1/2 particle in a magnetic field interacting with a quantised field of bosons.

-In this tutorial we explore this `spin-boson` model (as it is often called) in more detail and in particular:
+In this tutorial we explore this `spin-boson` model (as it is often called) in more detail and in so doing we'll (as always) discover some new physics along the way 🤓.
+It is worth noting that the spin-boson model also goes by other names - most notably the ["dressed atom"](https://youtu.be/k0X7iSaPM38) model which forms parts of various [university courses](https://ocw.mit.edu/courses/physics/8-422-atomic-and-optical-physics-ii-spring-2013/syllabus/).

+This tutorial is split up into the following sections:
-1.
+1. Recap
+2. Stationary states
+3. Structure of the Hamiltonian
+4. Parity
+5. Down conversion

 ```python
 # Libraries